ExperiencersInternational/tvsetup/readme.md

 Most channels are ordered in the Freeview style, so you'll feel right at home.
 A few exceptions do apply though.

-For update information, follow me over on the fediverse `@experiencersinternational@lethallava.land`.
+For update information, follow me over on the fediverse `@experiencersinternational@lethallava.land` or join our Matrix room at https://matrix.to/#/#tvsetupupdates:matrix.org

 If you want to contribute, read the [contributing guide](docs/contributing_guide.md) first.